SEC & CFTC Whistle Blowing

 Boston Globe 12/21/2010 Judge Tells Oppenheimer To Reveal Documents – Meissner Featured

-SECSnitch.com – New Web-site sponsored by the Law Offices of Stuart D. Meissner LLC. – SECSnitch.com, SEC Lets Whistle Blowers Get Rich for doing the Right ThingSECSnitch.com Commercial now in Movie Theaters Throughout New York
+SECSnitch.com – New Web-site sponsored by the Law Offices of Meissner Associates. – SECSnitch.com, SEC Lets Whistle Blowers Get Rich for doing the Right ThingSECSnitch.com Commercial now in Movie Theaters Throughout New York

 The embattled hedge fund titan, whose mastery of distressed assets helped him build his Plainfield Asset Management into a $5 billion fund at its peak, intentionally overvalued his firm’s assets so he can pocket fraudulently inflated management fees, according to a whistleblower complaint lodged with the Securities and Exchange Commission this month… Read Full Article